Skip to product information

 Single-coated fur or blended:

-🧵 Orders over 100g are added to a waiting list, once purchase is made we will inform you of your booking slot.
-Please get the fur to us at least 1 week before the slot.
-If you miss your booking slot, we will start the next order and fit you into the next available slot.
-If you want to send your fur earlier you can, but full payment must be made first
+🧵 Orders are added to a waiting list, once purchase is made we will inform you of your booking date.
+Please get the fur to us at least 1 week before the date.
+If you miss your booking, we will start the next order and fit you into the next available slot.
+If you want to send your fur earlier you can, but full payment must be made first.

 ⏱️ 100g of double-coated fur: the spinning alone takes approx. 2-3 weeks.
 Washing, blending times can take an extra week or more depending on weather conditions